 ave you ever experienced some symptoms that indicated that you may have a serious illness?
-Then you know that the only way to alleviate the nagging anxiety and worry is to visit a doctor who will perform a thorough examination.
+If so, then you know that the only way to alleviate the nagging anxiety and worry is to visit a doctor who will perform a thorough examination.
 Only then can you have peace of mind, a proper diagnosis, and a plan of treatment.
 Likewise, a checkup of our spiritual health can alleviate the uncertainty of where we stand in relation to God.
-In this lesson, we’ll be checking our “spiritual pulse” so to speak.

 2 Corinthians 13:5-6